corda/corda/docs/source/running-a-node.rst

 * ``--clear-network-map-cache``, ``-c``: Clears local copy of network map, on node startup it will be restored from server or file system.
 * ``--config-file``, ``-f``: The path to the config file.
 Defaults to ``node.conf``.
 * ``--dev-mode``, ``-d``: Runs the node in developer mode.
 Unsafe in production.
 Defaults to true on MacOS and desktop versions of Windows.
 False otherwise.
-* ``--initial-registration``: Start initial node registration with Corda network to obtain certificate from the permissioning server.
+* ``--initial-registration``: Start initial node registration with the compatibility zone to obtain a certificate from the Doorman.
 * ``--just-generate-node-info``: Perform the node start-up task necessary to generate its nodeInfo, save it to disk, then quit.
 * ``--just-generate-rpc-ssl-settings``: Generate the ssl keystore and truststore for a secure RPC connection.